 Since becoming some of the biggest California Lottery winners in the history of the SuperLotto Plus draw Cynthia and her family have assisted a wide range of charities.
 Cynthia chose her charities carefully, examining their missions, goals and initiatives before assisting them.
 These charities include; international children's charity UNICEF, Kids in the Spotlight, which is a scheme to help inner city and foster kids, wildlife charity Natural Resources Defense Council plus a donation of $1 million to the Geffen Playhouse, which is a not for profit performing arts theatre.

 It's not just the lucky California Lottery winners who benefit from these huge windfalls.
 Every time that a player matches all of the lucky California numbers along with the Mega number to scoop the jackpot the retailer who sold them the ticket will also receive a reward.
 Any store that sells a winning California Lottery ticket receives a 0.05% payout, which is equivalent to half a million dollars for the store when a $100 million jackpot is won with a ticket bought there.

 Every time that a player selects California numbers and buys tickets, money goes to education within California.
 For every dollar spent playing California Lottery draws and games at least 34 cents makes its way into classrooms across the state.
 In 2007/2008 over one billion dollars from ticket sales was used to fund over eight million students and pupils to study in California.
-It's not just schools that receive funding every time that you pick your California numbers.
-A range of other education facilities such as colleges, universities, adult education and even juvenile correctional facilities also benefit every time that you choose your California numbers and buy your lottery tickets online.
+It's not just schools that receive funding; a range of other education facilities such as colleges, universities, adult education and even juvenile correctional facilities also benefit every time that you choose your California numbers and buy your lottery tickets online.